-Group Information required and specified categories Jurisdictions A (None) An entity's audit committee must report to the Board the committee's assessment of the independence and objectivity of the auditor, taking account of the aggregate and respective fees paid for audit and non-audit services Singapore B (Effectively none) Total amounts paid in audit fees (and whether there are any amounts outstanding) South Africa (but only by municipalities, municipal entities, and national and provincial organs of state to the extent of their financial dealings with municipalities) C (Low) Fees incurred for the audit (review) of the financial statements Fees for other services (and a description of the nature of those other services) Australia, Hong Kong (but only refers to audit, not review, of the financial statements), and New for listed entities in Australia, in accordance with the Corporations Act, details of amounts paid or payable to an auditor (or to another person or firm on the auditor's behalf) for each non-audit service also need to be disclosed, but the Act does not identify specific categories of non-audit services (see Appendix 2 of this Report for more detail).
-Zealand D (Medium) Audit fees Audit-related fees Taxation fees Other fees (Canada and US also require a description of the nature of the services under 'other fees') Canada, Germany, and the US E (High) Fees for The auditing of accounts of any associate of the company Audit-related assurance services Taxation compliance services All taxation advisory services not falling within paragraph 3 Internal audit services All assurance services not falling within paragraphs 1 to 5 All services relating to corporate finance transactions entered into, or proposed to be entered into, by or on behalf of the company or any of its associates not falling within paragraphs 1 to 6 All non-audit services not falling within paragraphs 2 UK
+Table 2 Degree o Table 2 Degree of Disaggregation of Auditor Remuneration Disclosure Required Group Information required and specified categories Jurisdictions A (Effectively none) Total amounts paid in audit fees (and whether there are any amounts outstanding) South Africa (but only by municipalities, municipal entities, and national and provincial organs of state to the extent of their financial dealings with municipalities) B (Low) Fees incurred for the audit (review) of the financial statements Fees for other services (and a description of the nature of those other services) for listed entities in Australia, in accordance with the Corporations Act, details of amounts paid or payable to an auditor (or to another person or firm on the auditor's behalf) for each non-audit service also need to be disclosed, but the Act does not identify specific categories of non-audit services (see Appendix 2 of this Report for more detail).
+Hong Kong has a similar requirement.
+Australia, Hong Kong (but only explicitly refers to audit, not review, of the financial statements and therefore review fees should be included under fees for other services), New Zealand and Singapore C (Medium) Audit fees Audit-related fees Taxation fees Other fees (Canada and US also require a description of the nature of the services under 'other fees') Canada, Germany, and the US D (High) Fees for The auditing of accounts of any associate of the company Audit-related assurance services Taxation compliance services All taxation advisory services not falling within paragraph 3 Internal audit services All assurance services not falling within paragraphs 1 to 5 All services relating to corporate finance transactions entered into, or proposed to be entered into, by or on behalf of the company or any of its associates not falling within paragraphs 1 to 6 All non-audit services not falling within paragraphs 2 to 7 UK